Voting Rules for Accurate Democracy Voting Systems. Rules Introduction Lesson Plans Workshop

 Only a few items can win, but all voters can win something!

-A supporter must put a card in the lower level first.
+A supporter must help fill the lower level first.

-One at a time, the weak ones lose and the money moves
+• One at a time, the weak levels lose and the money

-(Each funding level of an agency is another project.
+(Each funding level of an agency is treated as project.

 But an agency starts with [80]% of its recent budgets.